 The hot spot in town.
-You must book directly through their website and if you are scalloping you better do it way in advance — reservations for scalloping season open in December.
+You must book directly through their website, and if you are scalloping, you had better book way in advance — reservations for scalloping season open in December.
 This place has it all!
-It’s on the water, a private boat ramp, boat slips to rent and the soon to be refurbished Riverside Crab House.
+It’s on the water, a private boat ramp, boat slips to rent and the refurbished Riverside Crab House.
 It’s also home to Monkey Island.
 Most importantly, it has a boat ramp, and you can rent boat slips.

 This place is spotless and homely.
 You will have a shared run of the house.
 Just be sure to book a room that meets your needs.
 We would consider staying here again.
 But we will reserve a place that has a private bathroom.

 Lastly, breakfast is included and not to be missed, it’s where you will meet the residents if you missed them the night before.